The Gazette has a long and established history, and has been at the heart of British public life for almost 350 years.

 An easing of publishing restrictions, and the general success of the London Gazette in providing reliable official information, led to the creation of two further journals, enabling a more detailed focus on material of particular relevance to Scotland and Ireland.

 In 1699, 11 years after the Glorious Revolution brought William and Mary jointly to the throne, the Edinburgh Gazette appeared.
 By now, the strict Licensing Act had been allowed to lapse, with a consequential relaxation of publishing laws, although the printing history of the Edinburgh Gazette proved less predictable than its English cousin, and only settled down into a pattern of uninterrupted production in 1793.

 Meanwhile, the Dublin Gazette, the forerunner of the Belfast Gazette, has been in continuous production since 1706; the 1920 partition of Ireland ultimately led to the production of two separate official publications, the Iris Oifigiuil to the south in Eire, and the Belfast Gazette in Northern Ireland.

 From 1889, all three Gazettes were published by Her Majesty's Stationery Office.
-Today, The Gazette is published by TSO, on behalf of The National Archives, following TSO's successful retaining of the contract.
+Today, The Gazette is published by TSO, on behalf of The National Archives, following TSO's successful retaining of the contract in 2012.